-Cannabis Products Exchange, an annual conference powered by Cannabis Products Magazine, has announced the slate of speakers for the inaugural event, set for April 21-22 in Denver.
+Cannabis Products Exchange, an annual conference powered by Cannabis Products Magazine, has announced the slate of speakers for the inaugural event.

 The speakers will focus on product development and manufacturing for legal cannabis edibles and beverages, including R&D, ingredients, manufacturing, equipment, packaging, logistics, technology, and food safety.